mishanga/roole/index.md

 ### Variable

-Variables are case-insensitive.
+Variables are case-sensitive.
 Their names start with `$` and are defined using assignments:

 ```roole
 $margin = 20px 0;